Migrating Code from INET 3.x¶

 Handling Checksums¶

 Computing and verifying checksums is up to the protocol implementations, and it is independent of the actual representation of the header.
-In general, protocols should have parameters to declare the checksum correct/incorrect or actually compute and verify it.
-Of course, for emulation one should enable computing and verifying checksums.
+In general, protocols should have parameters to declare the checksum correct/incorrect or to actually compute and verify it.
+Of course, for emulation, one should enable computing and verifying checksums.